 Essentially, blockchain is a type of database that records information in chronological order by adding a new block of data to an ever-growing chain of data blocks.
 These blocks are all linked together, they reference each other, and the records are both traceable and irreversible at all times.

 What makes blockchain truly disruptive is the ability to ensure data is secure and valid without any central authority.
-Participants of the blockchain can add records to the blockchain, but cannot alter the blockchain because it exists in multiple computers around the world.
+Participants of the blockchain can add records to the blockchain, but cannot alter the blockchain because it exists on multiple computers around the world.
 In fact, nothing in the blockchain can be added, removed or changed without the visibility of the blockchain’s participants.
 This community visibility and management make it unnecessary for a centralized party to hold authority over the blockchain, offering a new avenue for transparency and peer-to-peer collaboration.

-For WFP, blockchain technology can help us trace food produce from their source, farms, to an end point, such as markets or retail shops.
-Blockchain can accelerate financial inclusion for food-insecure communities, by recording disbursements of cash based assistance to ensure equitable distribution.
+For WFP, blockchain technology can help us trace food products from their source, farms, to an end point, such as markets or retail shops.
+Blockchain can accelerate financial inclusion for food-insecure communities by recording disbursements of cash based assistance to ensure equitable distribution.
 Blockchain can also coordinate various humanitarian organizations’ assistance packages that are provided to a population (such as food, protection, shelter, skills development, etc.) which together can ladder up to a better and more sustainable future.

 Let’s take a closer look at different blockchain use cases at WFP.

 1. Smallholder farmers use blockchain for quality control

 Despite producing much of the world’s food, smallholder farmers tend to be food insecure themselves — growing and earning just enough income to make it to the next harvest.
 Decapolis is a blockchain-powered solution that tracks the quality of the food produce as it passes through the entire supply chain.
 From the farm to the marketplace, this quality control benefits both the smallholder farmer and the end consumers at markets.